Supporting professional development

 It is your responsibility to discuss with your doctoral students their skills development needs.
 At a minimum, this should be done on an annual basis, preferably more frequently.

 A good starting point for discussions with first-year students is to encourage them to conduct a training needs analysis using the Researcher Development Framework (RDF), a tool developed by Vitae.
-They should then develop a personal development plan.
-You may find our training handbook for doctoral students useful for this discussion.
+We have produced a guide for supervisors and students to help in completing the training needs section on the Candidature form.

 Students should be encouraged to audit their skills and competencies on an ongoing basis using the RDF.
 The RDF helps researchers to understand what their strengths are, to identify any areas where they feel they need further development and to identify and evidence skills during job searching after their doctorate.
 This process will, in itself, provide evidence of engagement with professional development.